azagniotov/stubby4j/docs/YAML.md

    * `headers`: (OPTIONAL) a key/value map of HTTP headers the server should read from the request
    * `query`: (OPTIONAL) a key/value map of query string params the server should read from the URI
    * `url`: (REQUIRED) the URI string.
 Can include query string
+   * `file`: (OPTIONAL) if specified (an absolute path or path relative to the stubby4j JAR), returns the contents of the given file as the request POST.
+If the file cannot be found at YAML data parse time, `post` is used instead.
+If `post` was not provided, null string is returned
    * `post`: (OPTIONAL) a string matching the textual body of the response.
 * `response`: (REQUIRED) describes the server's response to the client
    * `headers`: (OPTIONAL) a key/value map of headers the server should respond with